 What makes smart contracts “smart,” according to Szabo is that the contract is specified in a computer program or in code, that the contract is executed digitally, and that the exchange of goods that happens due to fulfillment or non-fulfillment happens in the same code or program in which the contract itself was written.

-What helped make self-executing, smart contracts a reality was the development of the cryptocurrency Ethereum blockchain, which enables Ethereum.
+What helped make self-executing, smart contracts a reality was the development of the Ethereum blockchain, which supports Ethereum crypto (known as ETH).

 Smart Contract Examples